Hubris cover art

 Narrated by: Jonathan Haslam

-On 24 February 2022, Russia invaded Ukraine in an escalation of the Russo-Ukraine conflict that began eight years earlier.
-But Russia’s recent rise on the world’s stage began long before that historic date.
+On February 2022, Russia launched a full-scale invasion of Ukraine in an escalation of the Russo-Ukraine conflict that began eight years earlier.
+But the roots of the conflict began long before that historic date.

-This story, of European pride and pathological Russian resentment, is what lies behind the war in Ukraine.
-In Hubris, Jonathan Haslam, one of the world’s greatest experts on Russian foreign policy and espionage, examines one of the most intractable issues of our time.
+In Hubris, Jonathan Haslam, one of the world’s greatest experts on Russian foreign policy and espionage, examines one of the most intractable issues of our time.©2023 Jonathan Haslam (P)2024 Bloomsbury Publishing PLC

 20th Century Eastern Europe Modern Russia War Witty Soviet Union Espionage Imperialism Socialism Military Capitalism Cold War